Enhancing Hallucination Detection through Noise Injection: Implementation Details

 \subsection{Datasets}

 We use in-context examples to demonstrate correct answer formatting and simplify answer extraction following free-form rationales, where applicable.
-For \textbf{GSM8K} and \textbf{CSQA}, we use the same prompts as in \cite{wei2022chain}.
-For \textbf{PrOntoQA}, \cite{SaparovHe2023} generate a unique set of examples for each question.
-We extract the pre-generated prompts from the distributed model outputs.
-For \textbf{TriviaQA}, we ensemble a 10-shot prompt from the first 10 training examples of the format:
+For \textbf{GSM8K} and \textbf{CSQA}, we adopt the exemplars presented by \cite{wei2022chain} as our in-context learning examples. {The prompts guide the model to output the final answer after the anchor string “The answer is”, as illustrated in Table 1, which we then extract accordingly for accuracy and answer entropy computation.} For \textbf{TriviaQA}, we ensemble a 10-shot prompt from the first 10 training examples following \cite{kuhn2023semantic}.

+On \texttt{Llama-2-7B-chat} and \texttt{Llama-2-13B-chat}, we concatenate in-context learning examples to form prompt using format Q:...A:...Q:...A:....
+An example prompt for \textbf{TriviaQA} is:

 \texttt{Q: Which Oscar-nominated film had You Sexy Thing as its theme song?
 A: The Full Monty Q: Which Joan’s career revived in Whatever Happened to Baby Jane?
 A: Crawford Q: Which much-loved actor won the Best Actor Oscar for The Philadelphia Story?
 A: James Stewart (...)
 Q: In which river is the Boulder Dam?
 A:}